ntmleafia/NTM-but-uncomfortable/README.md

 which is forked from the port made by [Drillgon200](https://github.com/Drillgon200/Hbm-s-Nuclear-Tech-GIT)<br>
 which is ported from the original mod made by [HBMTheBobcat](https://github.com/HbmMods/Hbm-s-Nuclear-Tech-GIT).

+Thatchie created a [discord server](https://discord.gg/CKfuXcjRve)!
+If you have questions, feel free to join!

 ![2025-01-05_11 50 16](https://github.com/user-attachments/assets/db2d0f36-9a31-4647-9ba3-45f6beebdd5b)

 # <u>Technical information</u>